 Service operation name: Nnssf_NSSelection_Get

 Description: This service operation enables Network Slice selection in both the Serving PLMN and HPLMN.
 It also enables the NSSF to provide to the AMF the Allowed NSSAI and the Configured NSSAI for the Serving PLMN.
 It allows also to provide the NSAG information which is applicable (clause 5.15.14 of TS 23.501 [2]).
+It allows also to provide to the AMF the Alternative S-NSSAI information (clause 5.15.X of TS 23.501 [2]).

 It may be invoked during Registration procedure, during inter-PLMN mobility procedure, during PDU Session Establishment procedure or during UE Configuration Update procedure.
 When invoked during Registration procedure it may possibly trigger AMF re-allocation.
 When invoked during PDU Session Establishment procedure it may be invoked in the VPLMN or in the HPLMN; if invoked in the VPLMN it returns the hNRF selected by the hNSSF and, if applicable, the value of the HPLMN NSI ID.
 When invoked during UE Configuration Update procedure or inter-PLMN mobility procedure it may be invoked in the Serving PLMN.